JoeGuetz/tradegov_cons_screening_list_api/README.md

 # tradegov_cons_screening_list_api
-Access and retrieve data from trade.gov sanctions lists using the trade.gov API
+Use the trade.gov Consolidated Screening List API for compliance testing from IBM i programs